 In a flurry of activity, they grouted the kitchen backsplash and installed under-cabinet lighting.
-They removed and replaced the cracked grout in the bathroom and hallway.
+They removed and replaced some cracked grout in the bathroom and hallway.
 Additional structural reinforcement was done in the basement to address the possible cause of the cracked grout.
-Popcorn texture was applied to the living room ceiling and a leaking window was addressed.
+Popcorn texture was applied to the living room ceiling and a leaking window at the stair landing was addressed.

 We had waited over six months for what took the contractors eight hours to finish.
-But during that six months, we were able to rebuild our cash reserves.
-Because we were paying time and materials, we were not sure what the finishing touches were going to cost.
+But at least during that six months, we were able to rebuild our cash reserves.
+Because we were paying time and materials, we were not sure exactly what these finishing touches were going to cost.
 That question mark has been removed.
-T the cost was much less than I had been anticipating, which is a very positive development.
+The cost was much less than I had been anticipating, which is a very positive development.

 There is still much work to do, however.
 And I can no longer put things off “until after the contractors come back.”
 So it looks like I need to reawaken my passion for DIY which has been dormant for the last couple of years and finish the following:

 - The stairs: paint the spindles, refinish the hand rail and install new paneling and moldings.
 After painting, we will have new carpet installed on the steps.

 - The living room: repair walls and paint, update electrical and refinish the hardwood floor.

 - The workroom and storage room in the basement: finish walls and organize tools and supplies.

 That should be enough work to keep me busy for a while…